Nether Heyford: Industrial revolution and Victorian era

+On the other side of the railway on the north of Furnace Lane a second ironworks was opened in 1866.
+This was Stowe Ironworks.
+It closed shortly afterwards but was reconstructed in 1872 and in production from 1873 to 1876 and from 1890 to 1892.
+In the latter period steel was produced.
+The ore used came from the Gayton and Blisworth area, from Church Stowe (up until 1876) and possibly from other places.
+It was connected to the Church Stowe quarries by a standard gauge tramway using horses and from 1869 steam locomotives.
+This tramway also transported limestone from a quarry at Church Stowe which was used in the iron works and at lime kilns which were also on the site.
+The kilns were in operation more continuously than the ironworks and carried on until 1900.
+In 1920 the site was purchased by a brick company, and brick manufacture was carried on there until 1940.
+The clay used came from a claypit a short distance away and was brought by a narrow gauge tramway operated by two geared steam locomotives.
+The site of the works is now a small industrial estate.

-Religious struggle continued.
-The Church in Heyford was run for the entire century by the Crawley family.
+Religious struggle continued during this era.
+The church in Heyford was run for the entire century by the Crawley family.
 John Lloyd Crawley was Rector from 1800 until his death in 1850.
 He was succeeded by his son Thomas until his death in 1897.
 In 1802 John Lloyd bought the Manor House so he was both Rector and Lord of the Manor.
 However a Rectory was built in 1851, so his son Thomas lived there instead, and the Manor House remained in the hands of his mother until she died around 1870.
 After then the Manor House was occupied by a series of different families.